 Foothills constantly experiments with new ingredients and ice cream flavors to differentiate itself in the market place.
-Management views Foothills' soft serve lines as key to future growth and on average develops 6 new flavors per year.
-Foothills has entered the whipped butter category, where it has secured a significant portion of the market share.
+Management views Foothills' soft serve lines as key to future growth and on average develops six new flavors per year.
+Foothills has entered the whipped butter category, where it has secured significant market share.